daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/pricing.md

 #### Marketplace

-You can buy and sell in the Reserved Instance Marketplace if you do not need them anymore.
+You can buy and sell in the Reserved Instance Marketplace if you do not need them anymore (root user can perform this).

 ### EC2 Instance Savings Plans